supratikchatterjee16/titanic/README.md

 Given the data, attempt to predict the data, ascertaining the survivability of passengers, listed in 'test.csv'.

+## Main Focus

+1. To keep the number of tries it takes for me to pull it off with and without a structured course
+2. To show the actual tries that make it through.

+First completion :

+**titanic_survivors_classifications.ipynb**

 ## Requirements

 1. python3